Dutch Design Week 2023 – theme: Why product DESIGN matters

 WHY (this product is important)

-This project highlights not only the importance of traditional craftsmanship, but also the need to dare to make adjustments for greater sustainability and energy efficiency.
-It shows that the world of design is constantly evolving, where old crafts and new ideas can coexist.
+This project not only emphasizes the importance of traditional craftsmanship, but also the need to dare to make adjustments for greater sustainability and energy efficiency.
+It shows that the world of design is constantly evolving, with old crafts and New ideas able to coexist.

 Preview: Tube Cabinet

-Maarten Baptist has a particular design philosophy: he likes to show the production process without too many modifications.
-His goal is to create functional and reproducible items, focusing on the beauty of simplicity in form and function.
+Maarten Baptist has a unique design philosophy: he likes to show the production process without making too many adjustments.
+His goal is to CREATE functional and reproducible items, with the beauty of simplicity in form and function taking center stage.

-The Tube Cabinet is a great example of this approach.
-It features a unique design made from 3D laser-cut aluminum tubes and sturdy solid wood shelves.
-Precision is essential in manufacturing, and advanced 3D laser cutting technology ensures that each piece is perfectly shaped and fit for purpose.
+The Tube Cabinet is a beautiful example of this approach.
+It has a unique design, made from 3D laser-cut aluminum tubes and sturdy solid wooden shelves.
+Precision is essential in production, and advanced 3D laser cutting technology ensures that each piece is perfectly shaped and suitable for its intended purpose.

-What makes this cabinet so special is that you can completely customize it to fit your space, thanks to the variable lengths of the tubes and shelves.
-You can even add side and back panels or front doors to create an enclosed area if you wish.
+What makes this cabinet so special is that you can completely customize it to your space, thanks to the variable lengths of the tubes and shelves.
+You can even add side and back panels or doors to the front to CREATE a closed section if you want.

-Whether you're looking for an elegant place to display your favorite books, plants or artwork, or need a convenient storage solution for your home office, this cabinet is the perfect choice.
+Whether you are looking for an elegant place to display your favorite books, plants or artworks, or need a handy storage solution for your home office, this cabinet is the perfect choice.

 WHY (this product is important)

-Optimizing production processes and striving to minimize residual waste contributes to a more sustainable future.
-Customization and flexibility in design also aligns with sustainability principles by reducing waste and extending the life of products.
+Optimizing production processes and striving for minimal residual waste contributes to a more sustainable future.
+Customization and flexibility in the design also align with sustainability principles by reducing waste and extending the lifespan of products.

 Vij5 Showroom

-During the week, of course, our showroom could be visited to see, feel and experience much of the Vij5 collection in real life .
-Also on display here were a number of scoops of products we were currently working on: a new version of the Angled Cabinet, the Tube Cabinet, and an upholstered version of Chair 18×36.
-Also on display was an installation of the colored special editions of the Alf wall hook.
-The wall of the showroom featured the beautiful colors THORGRØN and LYSNING from the Aqualinum series by the Danish brand "Linolie & Pigment," of which we are ambassadors.
+During the week, our showroom was of course also open to visit to see, feel and experience a large part of the Vij5 collection in real life.
+There were also a number of scoops to see of products we were working on at that time: a new version of the Angled Cabinet, the Tube Cabinet, and an upholstered version of Stoel 18×36.
+There was also an installation of the colored special editions of the Alf wandhaak.
+On the wall of the showroom were the beautiful colors THORGRØN and LYSNING from the Aqualinum series of the Danish brand 'Linolie & Pigment', of which we are ambassadors.

 DDW 2023 RECAP

-Did you have to miss Dutch Design Week this year or do you feel like reliving it?
-Dutch Design Week made a recap of all the design areas during the festival.
-You can find an overview of all videos here or watch the video of the Hallenweg including the Vij5 expo directly below:
+Did you have to miss Dutch Design Week this year, or do you feel like enjoying it again?
+Dutch Design Week made a recap of all design areas during the festival.
+An overview of all the videos can be found here or watch the video of the Hallenweg including the Vij5 expo directly below: